tewk/interface-types/proposals/interface-types/linking/Explainer.md

   ...
 )
 ```
-Now let's also assume that `viz.wasm` uses `module.instantiate` to instantiate
+Now when `viz.wasm` calls `module.instantiate` to instantiate its imported
-its imported `zip.wasm` and `img.wasm`: it will need to get `libc.wasm` and
+`zip.wasm` and `img.wasm` it will need to get `libc.wasm` and `libm.wasm` from
-`libm.wasm` from *somewhere*.
-One option is to embed `libc.wasm` and `libm.wasm`
+*somewhere*.
+One option is to embed `libc.wasm` and `libm.wasm` into `viz.wasm`
-as nested modules, but now they can't be shared with other modules in a system
+as nested modules, but now these shared libraries can't be shared with other
-that includes `viz.wasm`, defeating the point of dynamic linking.
-Thus, `viz.wasm`
+modules in a system that includes `viz.wasm` (which in general, we shouldn't
-should probably import `libc.wasm` and `libm.wasm`.
-But extrapolating out to a
+assume is the top-level module).
+Thus, `viz.wasm` should probably import
+`libc.wasm` and `libm.wasm` from "higher up".
+But now we have a design where
-big dependency tree, we can see that this doesn't scale: the root module ends
-up importing every transitive dependency!
+the root module of a dependency tree ends up importing every single transitive
+dependency!

-What we'd like is a mechanism that acts like both a module import and a nested
+What we need to resolve this tension is a mechanism that has qualities of
-module: like a module import, it allowed sharing, but like a nested module, it
-didn't show up in the module type; it was a private encapsulated detail.
+both module imports and nested modules: something that allows sharing but
+stays an encapsulated detail, not present in the module type.

 The solution is to split module imports into two formally-defined cases:
 * **determinate** module imports, which refer to a specific module and could
-  equivalently be transformed into a nested module;
+  equivalently be transformed into a nested module; and
-* **indeterminate** module imports, which behave as above: they are arguments
+* **indeterminate** module imports, which behave as above: they are explicit
-  supplied by the host or a parent module.
+  arguments supplied by the client.

 Effectively, thus far, *all* module imports have been indeterminate.
 To
 distinguish the two cases we observe that determinate module imports need *some*